All Episodes

 And that's going to tell us a lot about his judicial philosophy.

-Who do you think Hillary's going to choose?
+Who do you think Hillary is going to choose?

 Right.

-So the establishment rather keep the elite, rather keep their back room deals going, which they feel they could do with Hillary.
+So the establishment rather than keep the elite, rather keep their backroom deals going, which they feel they could do with Hillary.

-He took nothing in the fear in the super rich elite and both parties annoying.
+And the fear in the super-rich elites and both parties are dying.

 So I think they'll both go together to keep Trump out.